jkomoros/boardgame/server/README.md

 It can be finicky to set all of the cards correctly for the animation to work as you want; the easiest way is to set boardgame-card-stack's stack property to the stack in the state, and then have a dom-repeat with boardgame-card that have item="{{item}}" index="{{index}}", and the card's children how to render if there is content.
 If you do that, everything will work as expected!

+### Optional: BoardgameBaseGameRenderer

+If your game renderer inherits from BoardgameBaseGameRenderer, you'll get a few convenience goodies.

+Elements that have a propose-move attribute on them anywhere below will, when tapped, fire a propose-move event with that name.
+It will also include as arguments to that move any attributes named like `data-arg-my-foo`, where the argument would be represnted in the event as `MyFoo`.
+If you data-bind to that attribute, remember to use `$=` so that Polymer binds them as attributes, not as properties.

 ## Adding new views

 You can add new views in game-src/ that are imported directly from other views in game-src/.
 Remember that game-render-view is the polymer element that is the root of your game rendering.